Incident DetailsCause of Death:

 While an accomplice stood across the street, another subject entered the Alexandria Loan Company with a red handkerchief over his face and commanded the owner, who complied, to turn over the day's receipts of $30.

 The 30-year-old accomplice was arrested shortly after the robbery and refused to cooperate with authorities.
-The suspect fled the scene to his parent's home, where Chief of Police John Ellis was mortally wounded while attempting to arrest the suspect and died from his injuries the next day in a hospital.
+The suspect fled the scene to his parent's home, where Chief of Police John Ellis was mortally wounded while attempting to arrest the suspect and died from his injuries the next day at Alexandria Hospital.

 Patrolman Kirkman was survived by his wife, six-month-old son and parents.